Towards Evaluating the Robustness of Visual State Space Models: Robustness of Vision State Space Models

-\underline{\textbf{Robustness against Fine-grained Corruptions}:} Tab.~\ref{tab:imagenet_e_b_main} (\textit{left}) shows the robustness of models on ImageNet-E against variations in background complexity, object size, and object positioning.
-Lower $\lambda$ values correspond to low background texture complexity, whereas higher $\lambda$ values indicate high background texture complexity, with $\lambda=20$ (adv) representing the extreme case of adversarially optimized high texture complexity.
-The object in the scene is resized proportionally to its original size, specifically to $(0.1, 0.08, 0.05)$, and is placed at random locations within the scene.
-As can be observed from the results, VSSM models show higher resilience to background changes compared to the corresponding Swin and ViT transformer families, with performance comparable to the advanced ConvNeXt models.
-As background complexity increases or object size decreases, the performance of all models declines, but the drop is less significant for the VSSM and ConvNeXt models compared to the Transformer-based models, demonstrating their robustness to object size variations.
-Similar trends are observed for the ImageNet-B dataset in Tab.~\ref{tab:imagenet_e_b_main} (\textit{right}).
-This dataset introduces background changes in the images by using a diffusion model to modify the background with textual guidance, such as class or caption information as prompts, or by adding color and texture prompts. \textit{\textbf{The VSSM family demonstrates superior performance compared to all Transformer-based variants and maintains performance better or comparable to the advanced ConvNext models.}} For further analysis across other model families, refer to Appendix \ref{app:imagent_domain}.
+\underline{\textbf{Robustness against Fine-grained Corruptions}:} Tab.~\ref{tab:imagenet_e_b_main} (left) shows model robustness on ImageNet-E against variations in background complexity, object size, and positioning.
+Lower $\lambda$ values indicate low background texture complexity, higher values indicate high complexity, with $\lambda=20$ (adv) representing adversarially optimized high texture complexity.
+Objects are resized to (0.1, 0.08, 0.05) of original size and randomly placed.
+VSSM models (VMamba and MambaVision) demonstrate higher resilience to background changes compared to Swin and ViT transformer families, and perform comparably to ConvNeXt models.
+As background complexity increases or object size decreases, all models' performance declines, but the drop is less significant for VSSM and ConvNeXt models, showing their robustness to object size variations.
+Similar trends are observed for ImageNet-B (Tab.~\ref{tab:imagenet_e_b_main}, right), where backgrounds are modified using a diffusion model with textual guidance (class/caption information) or color/texture prompts. \textit{\textbf{The VSSM family, including VMamba and MambaVision, demonstrates superior performance compared to all Transformer-based variants and maintains performance better or comparable to the advanced ConvNext models.
+Pure VMamba and hybrid MambaVision exhibit comparable robustness against ImageNet corruption when no information is dropped.}} For further analysis across more models, see Appendix \ref{app:corruptions}.